 Why does my certificate have this expiration date?

 Most courses will have a specific expiration date provided by the standard of training used.
-This is usually 3 years.
+This expiration date is usually three years.

-Other courses can have an expiration date that differs from province to province or based on company size/registration status.
+Some programs can have an expiration date that differs from province to province or company size/registration status.

 How can I find my certificate?

 In most cases, this question is addressed to us by individuals who took their training with a different company.
-We, as a private company, can only store and access data of our customers.
-If you did your training with a different company, then you need to contact them in order to receive a copy of your certificate.
+As a private company, we can only store and access our customers’ data.
+Therefore, if you did your training with another company, you need to contact them to receive a copy of your certificate.

-If you are a customer of eSafetyFirst.com then all you have to do is to Login to your account, from the top right corner of our website, and you can, at any time, download a copy of the certificate you received from us.
+If you are a customer of eSafetyFirst.com, then all you have to do is to Login to your account, and you can, at any time, download a copy of the certificate you received from us.

-While for some courses, the Standards will require only theoretical training and evaluation, there are certain courses that also require hands-on practice and evaluation (which is provided by the employer/supervisor or by a competent person based on the job-specific tasks).
+While for some courses, the Standards will require only theoretical training and evaluation, specific courses also require hands-on practice and evaluation (which is provided by the employer/supervisor or by a competent person based on the job-specific tasks).

-For these courses that require additional training, our presentation will provide the hands-on evaluation checklist from the appropriate CSA Standards but the theoretical training shall not be considered a substitute to the hands-on practice.
+Our presentation will provide the hands-on evaluation checklist from the appropriate CSA Standards for these courses that require additional training.
+Still, theoretical training shall not be considered a substitute for hands-on practice.

-Ontario employees should note that contractors and any construction-related work requires the regional “Working at Heights” (WAH) certification (Classroom Course).
+Ontario employees should note that contractors and any construction-related work require the regional “Working at Heights” (WAH) certification (Classroom Course).

 Newfoundland and Labrador employees must undergo a minimum 2-day WorkplaceNL – approved “hands-on” training course.

-This offline training course falls under a different legislation and needs approval from the Ministry of Labour (MOL) and our services do not include this type of training.
+This offline training course falls under different legislation and needs approval from the Ministry of Labour (MOL), and our services do not include this type of training.

-We make every effort to restrict access on this product page from individuals in these 2 provinces or to inform these customers about the legislation, making sure that what they purchase is suitable to their needs but it is ultimately the customer responsibility to make sure that what they purchase is what they need.
+We make every effort to restrict access to this product page from individuals in these two provinces or inform these customers about the legislation, ensuring their purchase is suitable to their needs.
+Still, it is ultimately the customer’s responsibility to ensure they buy what they need.

-As mentioned in the product page and inside the course content, these two training programs are meant for informational purposes only and will not meet workplace and government certification requirements.
+As mentioned on the product page and inside the course content, these two training programs are for informational purposes only and will not meet workplace and government certification requirements.
 These programs are developed to provide the customer with basic theoretical training and evaluation and offer information on provincial legislation and various requirements from one province to another.

 Some of our clients also use this training course for insurance cost reduction.